Adrina0109/Ecommerce-Follow-Along/Readme.md

 - **Backend Endpoint**: Created an endpoint to delete the product from MongoDB by its ID.
 - **Database Deletion**: The product is removed from the database upon a successful request.

+# Milestone 15:

+## Overview
+In this milestone, I created a new Navigation (Navbar) component with links to all the pages: HomePage,ProductPage, and Card.

+## Features
+- **Nav Component**: Added a new Nav component with links to all pages.
+- **Page Links**: Created links for Home, HomePage,ProductPage, and Card in the navbar.
+- **Smooth Navigation**: Ensured the navigation between pages is seamless and easy.